Descanonge/neba/docs/source/config/usage.rst

             b = Int(1).tag(group_a=False)  # will not be tagged as True

-If some traits are meant to be used as arguments to a specific function, :meth:`~.Section.trait_values_from_func_signature` will find the parameters that share the same name as arguments from a function signature.
+If some traits are meant to be used as arguments to a specific function, :meth:`.Section.values_from_func_signature` will find the parameters that share the same name as arguments from a function signature.

 Input parameters
 ================

-The :class:`.Application` class allows to retrieve the values of parameters from configuration files or from command line arguments (CLI), when :meth:`.Application.start` is launched.
-It first parses command line arguments (unless deactivated) and then reads values from specified configuration files.
+During its :meth:`~.Application.start` sequence, the :class:`.Application` class will first parse command line (CLI) arguments (unless deactivated) and then reads values from specified configuration files.
 Each time parameters are loaded from any kind of source, the parameters for the application object are immediately applied to it, since they can alter the rest of the process.

 The configuration values are retrieved by :class:`.ConfigLoader` objects adapted for each source.
-Its output will be a **flat** dictionary mapping keys to a :class:`.ConfigValue`.
+Their outputs is a **flat** dictionary mapping keys to a :class:`.ConfigValue`.
 Aliases are expanded so that each key is unique.

 .. note::